ovh/manager/docs/docs/how-to/index.md

 $ node --version
 ```

-## Install Yarn
+## Install pnpm

 ### Using yvm <Badge text="recommended"/>

-[yvm](https://yvm.js.org/docs/overview) (Yarn Version Manager) allow you to
+[yvm](https://yvm.js.org/docs/overview) (pnpm Version Manager) allow you to
-download, install and manage your Yarn versions.
+download, install and manage your pnpm versions.
 With yvm you can easily
 switch between different versions installed on your system.
 You can download it
 with the following links: